 A broken bone in a child or adolescent should be treated more carefully than in an adult because of the risk of growth plate injury.
 A growth plate, also called an epiphyseal plate, is a section of cartilage located at the ends of the long bones of children and teenagers.
 It is here that new bone develops to add length as the child grows.
 Once a person has physically matured, usually in adolescence, these plates permanently close to form solid bone.

 Although the fractured bone will be clearly visible on an X-ray, growth plate damage can be harder to detect because the plate is not solid bone and so appears as space.
-Advanced imagery such as an MRI is usually required to fully assess the damage, and this is often recommended for children and teenagers break their arm or leg get a CT exam.
+Advanced imagery is usually required to fully assess the damage.
+It is often recommended that children or teenagers who break an arm or leg get a CT exam.
 If a growth plate injury is discovered, an MRI may also be useful to determine precisely where the plate has begun to close prematurely.

 Fractures involving growth plate injuries usually require a doctor to set the bone.
 Most children respond well to these procedures.
 In a small percentage of patients, the bone or a portion of the bone will stop growing.
 This is called "partial growth arrest" or "physeal bar."